-7. Tissue marker
+7. Tissue markers

 Surgeons must perform operations in deep body cavities, and it can be challenging to distinguish between healthy and pathological tissue.
 Sometimes there’s no distinct, recognizable border in diseased tissue.
 These tissues can also be discovered embedded or encapsulated in healthy tissue.
 These dyes can be injected either before or during surgery.
-These dyes make it relatively simple to spot abnormal cell clumps.
+The dyes make it relatively simple to spot abnormal cell clumps.